Ross Andru: Marvel Comics

 In the early 1970s, Andru left DC for Marvel Comics.
 Initially he did short runs on such titles as Marvel Feature where he launched the superhero team the Defenders in issue #1 (Dec.
 1971) and Marvel Team-Up, starting in March 1972, where he drew Spider-Man teaming with other Marvel characters.
 In 1973, he began his five-year stint as regular penciler on The Amazing Spider-Man, which at that point was Marvel's highest-selling monthly comic.
 Andru and writer Gerry Conway introduced the Punisher, who would become one of Marvel Comics' most popular characters.

 In 1976, Andru penciled the first large-scale comic book Intercompany crossover, Superman vs. the Amazing Spider-Man, in a story written by Conway and co-published by Marvel and DC.
-As one historian wrote, "The tale was written by Gerry Conway and drawn by Ross Andru, both among the few [at that time] to ever have worked on both Superman and Spider-Man ...
+As one comics historian wrote, "The tale was written by Gerry Conway and drawn by Ross Andru, both among the few [at that time] to ever have worked on both Superman and Spider-Man ...
 The result was a defining moment in Bronze Age of Comic Books."